CKAY-9/village/README.md

 A math task consists of two numbers, a and b, and a operand (e.g. +, -, *).
 The Villager will be asked to solve a random equation made up of two numbers (-10, 10) and one of the three operators (division isn't included because rounding feels unfair).

-Example: `What is -9 * 5?` The Villager will then type the answer in chat (not shown)
+Example: `What is -9 * 5?` The Villager will then type the answer in chat (not shown).

 #### Trivia Task

 A trivia task is a simple trivia question relating to general knowledge and Minecraft.
 General knowledge is a pretty subjective category, so I focused on Minecraft more, but hopefully it's fine.

-Example: `Do pigs fly (yes/no)?` The Villager will then type the answer in chat (not shown)
+Example: `Do pigs fly (yes/no)?` The Villager will then type the answer in chat (not shown).

 #### Craft Task

 A craft task requires the Villager to craft a specified item.
 They are given the required materials to craft the item.

-Example: `Craft: DIAMOND HOE` The Villager will craft a diamond hoe in any crafting table
+Example: `Craft: DIAMOND HOE` The Villager will craft a diamond hoe in any crafting table.

 #### Custom Task